 Be careful, speed cameras!
 Mobile radar control in Ferch active from today!

-Current information about speeds in Potsdam-Mittelmark on October 6, 2025: Locations, speed controls and fines.
+Current information about speed cameras in Potsdam-Mittelmark on October 6th, 2025: locations, speed controls and fines.

 Be careful, speed cameras!
 Mobile radar control in Ferch active from today!